 What Are Tyre Sizes?

-In the fuel filler door, inside the doors panels on the pillar, or sometimes in the glove box, you should find a diagram that shows the individual tyre pressures for a single occupant, fully loaded and sustained high speed – that is, for the tyre.
+In the fuel filler door, inside the doors panels on the pillar, or sometimes in the glove box, you should find a car tyre sizes list that shows the individual tyre pressures for a single occupant, fully loaded and sustained high speed – that is, for the tyre.

 Tyre Size Explained